It’s also the first step in branding your business.

 The Two Strategies For Naming Your Business

-So, if you’re a coach, consultant or creative you can just name your business, Sarah Jones Coaching.
+So, if you’re a coach, consultant or creative you can just name your business, Sarah Jones Coaching or just Sarah Jones.

 However, if you’re starting a business selling an app you’ll want to have a brand name for your app.